 This is the typical file structure of a project.
-We have README.md and similar in the root, and all the source code into a sub-directory.
+We have README.md and similar in the root, and all the source code in a sub-directory.

-We need to create a program that calls our program using an entry point.
+We must create a program that calls our program using an entry point.
 The entry point is a function which runs the program.